aws-samples/amazon-lookout-for-metrics-samples/README.md

 20 years of expertise in outlier detection and machine learning.

-With Amazon Lookout for Metrics, you can build highly-accurate, machine learning models (called detectors) to ﬁnd outliers in your data, without any machine learning expertise.
+With Amazon Lookout for Metrics, you can build highly-accurate, machine learning models (called **Detectors**) to ﬁnd outliers in your data, without any machine learning expertise.
 Amazon Lookout for Metrics detects outliers on live or real-time data.
 If you have historical data, Amazon Lookout for Metrics will use it to train a model which will then detect outliers on live data.
 If you do not have historical data then Amazon Lookout for Metrics will train a model on-the-go.
 Using the Amazon Lookout for Metrics console or SDK, you simply provide Amazon Lookout for Metrics with the location and scope of your data.
-This includes the measures, which are the variables that you want to investigate (like revenue), and dimensions, which are the categorical variables that correspond to a measure (revenue can have dimensions such region and product category).
+This includes the **Measures**, which are the variables that you want to investigate (like revenue), and dimensions, which are the categorical variables that correspond to a measure (revenue can have dimensions such region and product category).
 Amazon Lookout for Metrics then automatically chooses the best machine learning algorithm to optimize performance for